-The Children's Hospital of Philadelphia is pleased to host a wide range of family support groups.
+The Children's Hospital of Philadelphia hosts a wide range of family support groups.
 These groups welcome new families and are available to provide comfort and solace to parents and others who are coping with a child's chronic medical condition, illness or injury.

-Through these groups, parents and caregivers meet others facing similar issues, exchange helpful, practical information and learn new skills to help in caring for their child, while managing his or her healthcare and any stress that family members may be experiencing as a result of their child's diagnosis or medical condition.
+Through these groups, parents and caregivers meet others facing similar issues.
+They can exchange helpful, practical information and learn new skills to help in caring for their child.
+They can also learn to manage the stress family members may be experiencing as a result of their child's diagnosis or medical condition.

-This group offers positive support, interaction and education for parents, caregivers of, and children and teens with Type 1 Diabetes.
-For more information on how to become involved, please contact Pamela Davis.
+This group offers positive support, interaction and education for children and teens with Type 1 Diabetes and their parents and caregivers.
+Get more information and learn how to become involved.

 This group offers support for caregivers of children with HIV-AIDS who are served by Children's Hospital.
 Call Special Immunology at 215-590-2956.